-Leasehold residencies in Four Oaks with more than one hundred years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your premises.
-In such circumstances there is often little upside in buying the freehold unless savings on ground rent and service charges merit it.
+Leasehold residencies in Four Oaks with more than 100 years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges merit it.

 | Lender | Requirement |